Welcome to The Putnam Trail!

 In one study, asphalt next to wetlands caused a 19% decline in reptile and amphibian species and a 14% decline in bird species richness.
 (Findlay & Houlahan, Conservation Biology, 1996) NYSDEC in 2003 said that half of the endangered and threatened plant species are in wetland areas of the state.
-One longtime birder of the region compared landscaped Central Park with less-so Van Cortlandt Park: ”Although the diversity of birds in both parks is similar during migration, the similarity ends with breeding season.
+One longtime birder of the region compared landscaped Central Park with unlandscaped Van Cortlandt Park (which earliest founders, like Olmsted, believed provided superior recreation/relaxation because it preserved nature-scapes for urban dwellers to enjoy): ”Although the diversity of birds in both parks is similar during migration, the similarity ends with breeding season.
 The Van Cortlandt marsh alone holds more breeding species than all of Central Park.
 Central Park’s landscaped trails, sculpted lawns and colorful plantings as a nesting choice for birds, I would safely say, is not attractive.”

 So paving may not affect migratory birds, but it will affect nesting birds.

 The city is 72% impervious surfaces.